Reviews You Can Rely On

 Water Resistance

-First, we measured what we call the "flood level" of each boot.
+First, we measured what we call the “flood level” of each boot.
 A typical design feature of hiking boots is a gusseted or bellows tongue.
-Not only do the gussets keep rocks and debris from entering the shoe, but the waterproof membrane also extends through this gusset.
+Gussets keep rocks and debris from entering the shoe, and the waterproof membrane extends through this gusset for protection.
 We measured the depth of water we could wade into with each boot before it flooded in over the top.
 The overall top-scoring Nucleo High II comes in with a height of 6.75 inches.

 Second, we took each boot through a stream test.
-Fording streams is a better test than standing around in the water, which is a task a rain boot would be better suited for.
+Fording a stream is a better test than standing around in the water, a task a rain boots would be best suited for.
 There were varying degrees of performance.
-Taking the top spots are the La Sportiva Nucleo High II and Lowa Renegade, followed by the Salomon Quest 4, Merrell Moab 3 Mid, and others.
+Taking the top spots are the La Sportiva Nucleo High II and Lowa Renegade, followed by the Salomon Quest 4, Hoka Kaha 2, Scarpa Zodiac, and others.
+Despite their name, the Columbia Newton Ridge Plus II Waterproof was the least impressive pair when it came to keeping our toes dry.

 hiking boots men - even though there is a lot of mesh in the upper, the waterproof...